-  Modern production practices and increased acreage appear to be contributing to an increase of the problem.1 Mycotoxins, performance-robbing organic residues produced by certain mold species, are very potent compounds.2 Very low doses in food and feed can cause human and animal health problems, but negative impact on animals represents the biggest economic loss.
+Modern production practices and increased acreage appear to be contributing to an increase of the problem.1 Mycotoxins, performance-robbing organic residues produced by certain mold species, are very potent compounds.2 Very low doses of mycotoxins in food and feed can cause human and animal health problems, but a negative impact on animals represents the biggest economic loss.

 Figure 1.
-CO2 production over time, averaged by treatment (n = 3).
+CO2 production over time, averaged by treatment (n = 3)

 At each treatment level, Ammo CURB Dry outperformed the competitive dry product in the inhibition of microbial growth.
 The CO2 evolution data indicates Ammo CURB Dry mold inhibitor to be twice as efficacious as the competitive product.

 Figure 2.
-Average CO2 production over time.
+Average CO2 production over time

 At each treatment level, Ammo CURB Dry outperformed calcium propionate in the inhibition of microbial growth.
 The CO2 evolution data indicates the lowest application rate of Ammo CURB Dry to be more efficacious than the highest application rate of calcium propionate.

 1Kemin Internal Document, 08-00092.

 2Kemin Internal Document, 08-00059.

 3Kemin Internal Document, 05-00061.